School of Social Sciences and Humanities

 In addition to these research centres, we are also home to the Aston Institute for Forensic Linguistics (AIFL).

-We work closely with schools and local partners, both through our research centres and through Routes into Languages and Network for Languages.
+We work closely with schools and local partners, both through our research centres and through Routes into Languages.

 We also play a major role in the University’s Forward 2020 strategy, through the Languages for All programme, our research, placements and our high levels of student satisfaction.